Schulamorkodt/Quantum-Error-Propagation/README.md

 # CNOT Error Propagation Simulator

-This project demonstrates how **X and Z errors propagate through a CNOT gate** in both the **bit basis** and **phase basis**, using Qiskit.
+This project demonstrates how **Pauli X and Z errors propagate through a CNOT gate** in both the **bit basis** and **phase basis**, using Qiskit.

 It includes: